christophetd/spoofing-office-macro/README.md

 ## Notes

 This PoC was tested on Windows 10 with Office Professional Plus 2016, version 1902.
-It will likely work only on 64-bit systems.
+It will only work on 32-bit Office versions (on a 32 or 64-bit Windows version).
+If you have access to a 64-bit Office version and would like to contribute, please do!

 The size of the original command line stored in [`originalCli`](https://github.com/christophetd/spoofing-office-macro/blob/master/macro.vba#L260) needs to be greater than the size of the real one stored in [`cmdStr`](https://github.com/christophetd/spoofing-office-macro/blob/master/macro.vba#L311)